dentarg/auth0-blog/_posts/2017-01-11-how-to-configure-create-react-app.markdown

 ## Tweak the Configuration

 Clone the directory and open up the `react-scripts/scripts/init.js` in your code editor.
-Let's add some few console messages and probably warning like so:
+Let's add some few console messages like so:

 ```js